Peninsula Township Parks

 Traverse City, Michigan 49686

 If your concerns are urgent or involve an issue of public safety, your emailed or written comments will receive a prompt response from a parks committee member.
 General questions and concerns are addressed at the parks committee monthly meetings, and you can expect both timely consideration and a response.
 Parks committee meetings are held on the first Wednesday of each month at the township hall and are open to the public.
 Parks committee meeting dates are available on the township website.

-Mike Skurski = Bowers Harbor (For pavilion reservations, see below.)
+Michele Zebell = Bowers Harbor (for pavilion reservations, see below)